apoyet/MDOnlineAnalysis/README.md

 This package assumes that you are using also the cl2pd package, available here: https://github.com/sterbini/cl2pd

-This package indeed assumes that the raw data has already been downloaded.

 ## Install the package
 You can install the package, for instance on the SWAN terminal (www.swan.cern.ch), using:
 ```